 Complete data files are available to the Duke community on Duke’s Box (NetID authentication required).
-In the Box folder, there are two sub-folders, one labelled “ORIGIN-SCHOLARSATDUKE” (data from Scholars@Duke) and the other labelled “ORIGIN-GRADUATE_SCHOOL” (data from The Graduate School).
+In the Box folder, there are two sub-folders, one labelled “ORIGIN-SCHOLARSATDUKE” (data from Scholars@Duke) and the other labelled “ORIGIN-GRADUATE_SCHOOL” (data from The Graduate School provided for the 2018 contest).
 You may use other datasets in conjunction with the data that is provided, in order to enrich your visualizations, as long as the data are not encumbered by proprietary restrictions or are otherwise sensitive.
 If you use another publicly available dataset, you must provide a reference to or a copy of that data in your submission.
 Code used in your project should accompany your submission, and please indicate as completely as possible the software and the methods you used to execute your visualization project.

 Visualization Consulting.
 Duke University Libraries Data and Visualization Services offers consulting services for data analysis and visualization.
 Contestants seeking a consultation should contact email@example.com.

 Download the data.
 Do your analysis and visualization.
 Submit a visualization by 11:59 pm on January 6, 2019 (complete submission instructions are here).
 Register to attend the Duke Research Computing Symposium on January 16, 2019, when the poster session will take place.
 Get your visualization ready to post on January 16.

 Prizes: First Prize – $500, Second Prize – $250, and Third Prize – $100.
 Entries to the special challenge will be part of the Duke Research Computing Symposium poster session to be held at the Penn Pavilion at the symposium on January 16, 2019.